ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/application-state.md

 npx ng add @ngrx/store@latest
 ```

+**Note:** you may need to make sure the `eslint` related dependencies are up to date.

 ## Boilerplate Setup

-Create the following folders, either from the CLI or fromm your favirote IDE:
+Create the following folders, either from the CLI or fromm your favorite IDE:

 ```bash
 mkdir src/app/store src/app/store/effects src/app/store/reducers src/app/store/selectors